 The Wisdom Behind Rumi’s Quote

-Rumi’s quote isn’t just about morality; it delves into the very heart of human experience.
-By moving beyond judgment and ideas of wrongdoing and rightdoing, we approach a deeper spirituality that emphasizes love, compassion, and unity.
-For Rumi, truth lies not in the conflict between good and bad but in transcending these labels altogether.
+This quote is not merely about ethics; it speaks to the heart of human experience.
+By moving beyond judgment, we approach a form of spirituality rooted in love, compassion, and unity.
+For Rumi, truth is not found in choosing sides, but in transcending them.

 Morality, Duality, and the Human Experience